Karmic Suffering Signs in Your Horoscope

 In Vedic interpretation, karmic suffering periods reliably produce three things: depth (the person becomes capable of feeling and understanding what comfort never taught), purpose (a clearer sense of what the life is actually for), and compassion (a reduced ability to dismiss others' pain).

-These outcomes are not consolation prizes for the difficulty.
+Depth, purpose, and compassion are not consolation prizes for the difficulty.
 They are the actual point.
 Charts that complete karmic periods consciously often produce the most meaningful second halves of life.

 ← All insights